-It has been a long road but it has been worth it through and through.
-As mentioned earlier, minimalism isn’t all about de-cluttering.
+It’s been a long road but it has been worth it through and through.
+As mentioned earlier, minimalism isn’t all about decluttering.
 My priorities have shifted since I became a peripatetic to focus my “here and now” on adventure and travel.

 These have always been values of mine but I have been placing more emphasis on them.
-Based on this, I now have more money and time to spend on adventure versus things.
-This has allowed me to live everywhere and anywhere (my latest fascination).
-I have redefined “shopping sprees” as window shopping.
+Based on this, I now have more money and time spent on adventure versus things which has contributed to allowing me to live everywhere and anywhere (my latest fascination).
+I have redefined “shopping sprees” as window shopping and I try to buy only disposable items.
 It has helped me to approach this in phases and baby steps to ultimately get to where I am.

-If you’re looking to prioritize experiences over things, I highly recommend moving forward with de-cluttering all of those “things” you are surrounding yourself.
-This may be at home, work, or in your car.
-Taking the time to do so has certainly made a positive impression on me.
+If you’re looking to prioritize experiences over things, I highly recommend moving forward with decluttering all of those “things” you are surrounding yourself with at home, work, in your car, etc. Taking the time to do so has certainly made a positive impression on me.